Wycliffe Bible Translators

 God is raising up local churches to take the lead in Bible translation for their own communities, countries and even entire regions, accelerating the pace like never before.

 Wycliffe humbly serves as a catalyst for church-led Bible translation.
-Local churches are leading their own translations, and together we come alongside their efforts as translation consultants and facilitators.
+Local churches are leading their own translation projects, and together we come alongside their efforts as translation consultants and facilitators.

 People must be able to access and engage with Scripture in a format they can truly understand.
 Once God’s Word is translated, the project moves to printing and distribution.
 For those who read, that can be a print publication.
 But often, other media formats are more effective and appropriate to a local context.
 In some cultures, oral telling of translated Bible stories may be the most effective means of communication.
 Handheld solar devices and smartphones can play recordings of translated audio Scripture.